infernojs/eslint-plugin-inferno/docs/rules/inferno-in-jsx-scope.md

 ## When Not To Use It

-If you are setting `React` as a global variable you can disable this rule.
+If you are setting `Inferno` as a global variable you can disable this rule.